carodriguezama/Audio_Distortion/README.md

 1. Capture audio from a mic circuit via AD2 or MATLAB's audio interface
 2. MATLAB shifts the pitch using resampling or DSP
-3. Output the processed audio to speaker/headphones
+3. Output the processed audio to speaker

 ---
 ## Pictures